dicelab-rhul/ICU/content/english/team/Benedict-Wilkins.md

 ---

-Doctoral researcher in the Department of Computing (2018-2022) at Royal Holloway University of London.
-Expertise in AI, machine learing & agent systems.
+Doctoral researcher in the Department of Computing (2018-2022) at Royal Holloway, University of London.
+Expertise in AI, machine learning & agent systems.